YinYasa Yoga serves as both a stand-alone Yoga system, and as an introductory pathway to Astanga Vinyasa Yoga.

 In this three-stage class we take you thru 30 minutes of restorative preparatory postures, before a gradual led introduction to meditation, and then a post meditation chill.

-This class is suitable for beginners.
-No experience of meditation is necessary.
+This class is suitable for everyone.
+No experience of meditation or yoga is necessary.